 Sake is brewed like a beer, but the starch is converted into sugar and fermented into alcohol.
-Sake is different from beer because it is brewed differently.
+Sake is different from beer because it is brewed differently, more like wine.

 Sake is made by mixing water with rice and steeping it overnight.
 Then the mixture is heated up and left to ferment.
 After this process, the mixture is cooled down and filtered before being bottled or poured into cups.